Sales Have Ended

 THE CENTRAL THEMES

-Put simply, Creen Craft exists largely within in a field known as Deep Ecology.
-This term was coined by the Norwegian philosopher Arne Naess, and holds as its key tenet that human life exists in an interdependent relationship with all other life.
+Creen Craft exists within the overlap of the respective fields known as Deep Ecology, Ecopsychology, and Art.
+Deep Ecology holds as its key tenet that human life exists in an interdependent relationship with all other life.
 As such, all lifeforms have intrinsic value in and of themselves, irrespective of whether they are of ‘use’ to mankind, and are all connected to the same web of life.
 So to damage or exert influence on one part of the system, can cause harm to other parts, including humanity.
-The Creen Craft approach also embraces the work of areas such as ecopsychology, poetry, nature writing, and art.

 THE THERAPEUTIC POTENTIAL OF CREEN CRAFT